petergregg/Content/Blog/Articles/Scan a dotnet Core Projects Dependencies for Potential Vulnerabilities in an Azure Pipeline with Snyk.md

 - Azure DevOps project, with a dotnet core project in a Git repository.
 If you don't have a repo [fork the articles Git repo](https://twogsdev.visualstudio.com/_git/CoreDeployTest).
 - Snyk account.
 If you don't have a Snyk account,  [create one for free with your Azure DevOps account](https://app.snyk.io/login/?_gl=1%2a14oxqhz%2a_ga%2aOTQ4MDkwMjEwLjE3MDY5NDcxMzE.%2a_ga_X9SH3KP7B4%2aMTcwNjk1NTAzNC4yLjEuMTcwNjk1NTA1My4wLjAuMA..) before you begin.

-# Getting Started
+## Add Snyk Extension to Azure DevOps

 Begin by embracing Snyk into your Azure Pipelines workflow.
 The process, akin to the simplicity synonymous with Azure, empowers developers to fortify their projects effortlessly.

-## Add Snyk Extension to Azure DevOps

 1. In the root of an Azure DevOps Organization, select **Organization Settings** in the bottom left of the screen.